mark-smits/CSD3/Teensy/README.md

 Contents:

+ChimeTime_full.ino
+All functionality combined into one Arduino file.
+This is the (in progress) code that the Teensy will run for ChimeTime.

 1xMPU6050.ino
 Reads 3 axis from both the accelerometer and gyroscope, prints to the serial monitor and outputs accelerometer data over the USB serial bus.